Global Markets Sink on Tech Rout & China Fears

 Global financial markets experienced a significant downturn, driven by a potent combination of a sharp technology sector sell-off and escalating fears surrounding the stability of the Chinese economy

 .
-This confluence of factors created a powerful "risk-off" environment, leading to widespread declines across major U.S., European, and Asian indices.
-The sell-off in the tech sector was not merely a correction but was deeply intertwined with deteriorating economic data from China, which undermined global growth prospects and altered expectations for U.S. monetary policy.
 As investors grappled with stretched valuations in the AI-driven tech narrative and the tangible signs of a deepening Chinese economic slump, market volatility surged, highlighting the interconnected nature of the global economy and the fragility of investor confidence.

 The Technology Correction: A Domestic Valuation Shock Amplified by Geopolitical Anxiety